 The Goode Family episode "Gerold's Way or the Highway" has a cop character who's a straight Captain Ersatz to the Angry Cop from the Harvey Birdman episode "Booty Noir", who is no better either.

-The Marvelous Misadventures of Flapjack: In an attempt to ride the show's success, Disney tried to launch their own show called poopdeck with almost the exact same premise.
-When Cartoon Network found out, they had Disney cancel the show immediately on copyright basis and then made an episode devoted to the toying with idea with no small amount of vitriol ("Panfake", for those familiar with the episodes).
+Almost happened to The Marvelous Misadventures of Flapjack.
+In an attempt to ride the show's success, Disney tried to launch their own show called Poopdeck with almost the exact same premise.
+When Cartoon Network found out, they had Disney cancel the show immediately on copyright basis and then made the subtly vitriolic episode "Panfake", where Peppermint Larry creates two not-Flapjack and K'nuckles puppets and makes them look like morons.

 Star Wars: Clone Wars has the Jedi Sha'a Gi.
 Genndy says on the commentary he wanted to initially give him a more Shaggy-like voice, but thought it might come off as too goofy.